 - All annual taxable profits over AED 375,000 will be taxed at 9%.

 - A separate tax rate for major multinational corporations that satisfy particular conditions is established following OECD ‘Pillar Two’ of the Base Erosion and Profit Shifting plan.
-In the context of the worldwide minimum effective tax rate recommended under OECD Base Erosion and Profit Shifting Project’s ‘Pillar Two,’ “large” refers to a multinational firm with a consolidated global profit above EUR 750 million (c.
+In the context of the worldwide minimum effective tax rate recommended under the OECD Base Erosion and Profit Shifting Project’s ‘Pillar Two,’ “large” refers to a multinational firm with a consolidated global profit above EUR 750 million (c.
 AED 3.15 bn).

 What Is A Multinational Company?